Allan Saxe Field

-Allan Saxe Field is the home of the UTA Mavericks softball team located in Arlington, Texas.
+Allan Saxe Field is the home of the Texas–Arlington Mavericks softball team located in Arlington, Texas.
 As a result of a complete reconstruction in 2014–15, the stadium currently has a capacity of 622.
 Prior to the renovation, the softball facility had a seating capacity of 250.
 Adjacent to Clay Gould Ballpark, the stadium is located at the intersection of W. Park Row Drive and Fielder Road.

 Features

 Allan Saxe Field consists of a combination of bleacher and chairback seating for 622 fans as a result of the complete stadium reconstruction following the 2014 season.

 The main entryway to Allan Saxe Field after the venue was rebuilt prior to the 2015 season.

 The playing field is a natural grass surface while foul territory is an artificial turf.
 Each dugout is covered and looks out onto the dirt infield.
 There are batting cages and bullpens down each respective team's foul line.
 Lights make night games possible and a 10-foot-high, 10-inning scoreboard sits beyond the center field fence.

 The first base side is the home team's dugout, which connects to the newly added clubhouse.
 Immediately south of the clubhouse sits the indoor practice facility.

 Allan Saxe Field features several amenities for the fans including chair-back seats behind home plate, a sound system for music and public address announcements along with a concession stand and restroom facilities near the entrance.